ritza-co/fusionauth-site/snippets.md

 ---

-## RemoteValue Files (3 files - excluding 1 already done)
+## RemoteValue Files (3 files)

 These files use `<RemoteValue>` to extract values from remote files.
 Convert to use `<LocalValue>`.

-- [x] get-started/quickstarts/app/quickstart-react-native.mdx
+- [x] blog/identity-verification-before-registration.mdx
+- [ ] get-started/quickstarts/api/quickstart-php-laravel-api.mdx (SKIP: done in other branches)
+- [ ] get-started/quickstarts/web/quickstart-ruby-rails-web.mdx (SKIP: done in other branches)

 ---